cloudpilot-emu/cloudpilot-emu/web/pwa/src/assets/doc/settings.md

 ### Enable audio on start

 Enable audio when the app starts.
-:span[Audio will start playing on the first tap, click or key press.]{.no-feature-native-app}
+:span[Audio will start playing on the first tap, click or key press.]{.no-feature-ios-app}

 :::div{.feature-run-hidden}
 ### Run when hidden